For information about new student registration, see the Laney Graduate School website.

 Students’ schedules can be adjusted during the University drop/add period.
 Any adjustments, including changing grading options, should be made with the approval of the student’s faculty adviser and the director of graduate studies or program director.
 Students may make changes through OPUS, but they must first obtain program approval for all changes.
 After drop/add period through the date of record, only the Laney Graduate School can make adjustments.
 After the Registrar’s date of record, no adjustments will be made.
 It is the student’s responsibility to ensure that the adjustments to a course schedule are properly made prior to date of record.

 A student who wishes to drop a course or make a complete withdrawal after drop/add must complete the Withdrawal Signature Form (posted on the LGS website) and then follow the steps outlined on the LGS Withdrawal, Leave of Absence, Parental Accommodation page.
 The instructor for each course must assign a grade of W, WF or WU.
-Courses with a grade of W will not count toward candidacy or tuition-paid status.
+Courses with a grade of W will not count toward candidacy.
 Withdrawing from courses and dropping below full-time status may result in a reassessment of student charges and/or a recalculation of student financial aid for the semester.
 Exact consequences will depend on a number of factors, including the type and amount of financial aid the student has received and the official date of withdrawal.

 Programs sometimes suggest or require that students take undergraduate-level language courses to fulfill foreign language requirements.
 Permission by programs and instructors must be granted before enrolling in undergraduate courses.